 2. Emphasize the Local Attractions and Events Around the Hotel.

-Location is one of the most important factors travelers take into account during the booking process, which is no different from international travelers.
+Location is one of the most critical factors travelers take into account during the booking process, which is no different from international travelers.
 International guests may not be very familiar with the local area of the hotel, but they likely did prior research of the places they would like to visit before booking.
-By taking this into account, another strategy for marketing to international travelers is to draw attention to the local attractions, activities, events or anything of great value that will appeal to an international audience.
+By taking this into account, another strategy for marketing to international travelers is to draw attention to the local attractions, activities, events, or anything of high value that will appeal to a global audience.
 Create a landing page or add more content to an existing webpage that better describes what’s popular in the local area.
-Also consider your top feeder markets when creating this content, as this will be the key to shaping your website content to cater to your array of international guests.
+Also, consider your top feeder markets when creating this content, as this will be the key to shaping your website content to cater to your array of international guests.

 3. Optimize Your Hotel’s SEO Efforts to Enhance its Presence Internationally.

 When developing search engine optimization (SEO) strategies for your hotel, you must take your hotel’s international presence into account when targeting worldwide travelers.
 It is beneficial for hoteliers to educate themselves on their top feeder markets, especially on the things they are commonly searching for on the Internet concerning travel planning and booking.
 After conducting the appropriate amount of research, hoteliers will find that there are differences in keyword searches and sentence structure across different nations.
 Experiment with keywords to determine what works and what doesn’t work to increase your hotel’s online and international presence.
 By understanding the right form of messaging and keywords to use in your SEO strategies, you can better reach and attract international travelers to your hotel.

 Due to the fast-growing segment of international travelers with each passing year, hoteliers must execute marketing strategies that are tailored to their top feeder markets to achieve profitable success both in the present and in the future.